HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-where $a \in \mathds{R}$ is defined on a case basis to control the intensity of the suppression term.
-For all synthetic datasets, we simulate wavelengths in the region \SIrange{450}{500}{\nano\meter} with a resolution of $\frac{\uplambda}{\Updelta \uplambda} = 2048$.
-Even though real-world cases do not present normally distributed noise, we first deal with Gaussian priors in order to better highlight the properties of HyperPCA in a controlled RMT environment.
+where $x_{(i)}^{[n]}$ represents an input intensity at wavelength channel $n \in \qty[ 1, n_{\lambda} ]$, $\beta$ is uniformly distributed in the interval $\qty[0, \beta_{\text{max}}]$ where $\beta_{\text{max}}$ differs for each dataset and $N$ is distributed according to a Gaussian with zero mean and unit variance.
+The signal-to-noise ratio is of the order of $2.40 / \beta_{\text{max}}$ (see~\Cref{app:snr} for details on the computation).
+In this section we show scenarios involving different values of $\beta_{\text{max}}$.
+The sampling function $g_a$ has an exponentially suppressed behaviour $g_a( x ) = 1 - a\, e^{-x^2}$, where $a \in \R$ is defined on a case basis to control the intensity of the suppression term.
+For all synthetic datasets, we simulate wavelengths in the region \SIrange{450}{500}{\nano\meter} with a resolution of $\lambda / \Updelta \lambda = 2048$.
+Even though real-world cases do not present normally distributed noise, we first deal with Gaussian priors in order to better highlight the properties of \hyperpca in a controlled \rmt environment.
 Even though some differences are present in the case of photonic (Poissonian) noise, the outcome does not strongly differ, and the conclusions stand also in the real-world datasets.